-- Loss or theft of data or equipment on which data is stored (e.g. losing an unencrypted USB stick, losing an unencrypted mobile phone). - Inappropriate access controls allowing unauthorised use. - Equipment failure. - Human error (e.g. sending an email to the wrong recipient, information posted to the wrong address, dropping/leaving documents containing personal data in a public space). - Unforeseen circumstances such as fire or flood. - Hacking attack. - 'Blagging' offences where information is obtained by deceiving SECAT.
+- Loss or theft of data or equipment on which Trust data is stored (e.g. a laptop, a USB stick, a mobile phone or a door fob which could allow entry to a third party) - Inappropriate access controls allowing unauthorised use. - Equipment failure. - Human error (e.g. sending an email to the wrong recipient, information posted to the wrong address, dropping/leaving documents containing personal data in a public space). - Unforeseen circumstances such as fire or flood. - Hacking attack. - 'Blagging' offences where information is obtained by deceiving SECAT.

-The school has a Data Breach Policy which sets out the process that should be followed in the event of a data breach occurring.
+SECAT has a Data Breach Policy which sets out the process that should be followed in the event of a data breach occurring.
+However, in all cases/suspected cases of a data breach, staff must report the incident to their schools or trust Data Protection Lead immediately.

-Privacy Impact Assessments
+Data Privacy Impact Assessments